CNN Exclusive: Anna Wintour says it's time to 'stand up for what you believe in'

 Offering a rare snippet of personal information, she admitted to feeling under the weather: "I'll be brutally frank: I have been unbelievably ill all week.
 And, plus, I just had eye surgery, so those are the real reasons I'm wearing them today."

 CNN's Chief International Anchor Christiane Amanpour interviewed Anna Wintour in New York on Friday April 5, 2019.
-Amanpour's interview airs on Monday April 8 at 7pm CET on CNN International.
-The interview will also air on PBS (check your local listings).